fametrano/fametrano.github.io/_pages/bbt202010-bicocca.md

 ## Exam

-Students attending the lessons are asked to solve the homework assignments for each lesson.
+Students attending the lessons are asked to solve course assignments for each lesson.
 Assignments have a deadline and are not required/allowed for students that did not actively partecipate to the semester activity.